-Awardees may copyright any work that is subject to copyright and was developed under an award or for which ownership was purchased.
-However, IMLS reserves, for federal government purposes, a royalty free, nonexclusive, and irrevocable right to reproduce, publish, or otherwise use the work and authorize others to reproduce, publish, or otherwise use the work.
-IMLS encourages awardees to make their works produced with IMLS support widely available, including through the use of open licenses.
+Awardees may copyright any work that is subject to copyright and was developed, or for which ownership was acquired, under a federal award.
+IMLS reserves a royalty free, nonexclusive, and irrevocable right to reproduce, publish, or otherwise use the work for federal purposes, and to authorize others to do so.
+(For additional information, please see 2 C.F.R. § 200.315 (Intangible property).)